 - pension and allowances for a spouse, civil partner, qualifying unmarried partner, and dependent children upon death

 - a tax free lump sum (optional in the case of members of the 2008 section)

 - voluntary early retirement (restrictions apply) from age 50 (1995 section) or 55 (2008 section) (members will receive a reduced pension because the pension will be paid earlier and for longer).

 New employer final pay control:

-Autumn 2014 saw the introduction of a new employer charge resulting from member pay rises, which are over a specified amount, occurring in the three years prior to retirement.
-This new provision is referred to as 'excessive final pay control'.
-You can read more about this charge and any employer implications on our webpage.
+Autumn 2014 saw the introduction of an employer charge resulting from member pay rises, which are over a specified amount, occurring in the three years prior to retirement.
+This provision is referred to as 'excessive final pay control'.
+You can read more about this charge and any employer implications on our web page.

 Resources for employers: